apache/hudi/website/docs/flink-quick-start-guide.md

 <TabItem value="flinksql">

-Creates a Flink Hudi table first and insert data into the Hudi table using SQL `VALUES` as below.
+Hudi tables can be updated by either inserting reocrds with same primary key or using a standard UPDATE statement shown as below.

 ```sql
 -- Update Queries only works with batch execution mode